 We’re excited to share our forthcoming medieval / early modern world textbook, The Sea in the Middle, and the accompanying sourcebook, Texts from the Middle!
-Both books are expected to publish in Spring 2022.
+Both books are expected to publish in Fall 2022.

 The Sea in the Middle presents an original and revisionist narrative of the development of the medieval West from Late Antiquity to the dawn of modernity.
 This textbook is uniquely centered on the Mediterranean and emphasizes the role played by peoples and cultures of Africa, Asia, and Europe in an age when Christians, Muslims, and Jews of various denominations engaged with each other in both conflict and collaboration.

 - Sections in each chapter that feature key artifacts relevant to chapter themes

 - Dynamic visuals, including 190 photos and 20 maps

 Texts from the Middle is a companion primary source reader to the textbook, The Sea in the Middle.
 It can be used alone or in conjunction with the textbook, providing an original history of the Middle Ages that places the Mediterranean at the geographical center of the study of the time period (650-1650).

 Building on the textbook’s unique approach, the sources center on the Mediterranean and emphasize the role played by peoples and cultures of Africa, Asia, and Europe in an age when Christians, Muslims, and Jews of various denominations engaged with each other in both conflict and collaboration.
 The supplementary reader mirrors the main text’s fifteen-chapter structure, providing five-to-seven source selections per chapter.